-TWO letters and a Christmas card sent by Princess Diana to an Irish nun have gone up for auction.
+In 2016, two letters and a Christmas card sent by Princess Diana to an Irish nun went up for auction.
 Here, we look back at the correspondence and relationship between the two women.

-The items will be go under the hammer at Sheppard’s Irish Auction House in Durrow, Co.
+The items went under the hammer at Sheppard’s Irish Auction House in Durrow, Co.
 Laois.

 The correspondence, dated 1992, testifies to a friendship between Princess Diana and Sister Teresa, a Kildare nun belonging to the Little Sisters of the Assumption in Wrexham.